pawelpuszka/ComputerStoreDatabase/README.md

 * [`Jsoup`](https://jsoup.org) was very helpful to get some data from random websites
 * [`OpenCSV`](https://www.geeksforgeeks.org/reading-csv-file-java-using-opencsv/?ref=lbp) to manipulate .csv files
 * [`Faker`](https://github.com/DiUS/java-faker) to generate some data

+Data from CSV files was loaded into database using Data Import Wizard - `SQL Developer` built-in tool.

 Next steps were pretty similar.
-I had to write scripts, using PL/SQL, for every table in database to populate it with consistent data.
+I had to write scripts, using PL/SQL, for every table in database to populate it with random but consistent data.

 The best way to show this process is an example of filling **Transactions** table.